 From the pre-Revolutionary War conflicts to present-day missions around the world, American Indians, Alaska Natives, and Native Hawaiians have and continue to play a vital role in the United States Armed Forces, serving at a higher rate in proportion to their population than any other ethnic group.

-Through the Department of Defense (DoD) American Indian and Alaska Native Policy, the Department is committed to respecting the sovereignty of Indian nations, the rights of self-determination and self-governance, government-to-government relations, and fulfilling federal trust responsibilities.
-Similar principles also extend to Native Hawaiians through the DoD Consultation with Native Hawaiian Organizations Policy.
+Through the Department of Defense (DoD) American Indian and Alaska Native instructions and policies, the Department is committed to respecting the sovereignty of Indian nations, the rights of self-determination and self-governance, government-to-government relations, and fulfilling federal trust responsibilities.
+Similar principles also extend to Native Hawaiians through DoD policies on consultation with Native Hawaiians.
 DoD personnel, native communities, and the general public can find these policies and many other tools and resources here to assist with our common missions.